huanghaiyang/whereisSync/README.md

 // /usr/bin/wget
 ```

-## what is result
+## what is the result
-A Object contains two property, meta type like:
+An Object contains two property, meta type like:
 ```javascript
 {
   err: Object // or Error